45 Miles - Flat Tire and All Sorts of Troubles; Cold Crosswind; Ugly West Texas Scenery - March 3, 2017

 Do you know what happened next?
 Remember the pump I bought in Deming one week ago?
 I put it on the tube nozzle, and then realized something was funny.

 It wasn't fitting.
-The pump had an ending for a mountain bike tube, and it would't fit on my road bike tube!
+The pump had an ending for a mountain bike tube, and it wouldn't fit on my road bike tube!

 (Thus, even if I had done everything on my own on the road, I would have needed help anyway.)
 Again, John, the mechanic,